 Code of Conduct Overview

-An association board of director’s code of conduct explains the expectations of board members with regard to ethical rules and procedures, standards of behavior and professional conduct while they serve as a director for their association.
-The code may be necessary because of director’s diverse work experiences, personalities and reasons for serving.
+An association board of directors code of conduct explains the expectations of board members regarding ethical rules and procedures, standards of behavior, and professional conduct while they serve as a director for their association.
+The code may be necessary because of the director’s diverse work experiences, personalities, and reasons for serving.
 A code of conduct creates common ground in which all can work in furtherance of the goals of the association.

 Code of Conduct Format for Board and Membership

 The board of directors can choose to do a very formal code of conduct written as a resolution, a list of expectations, or a list of fiduciary duties.
 The list can be general in wording or very specific.
 The code can be adopted by the board as a whole or by each member and should be signed and dated.
 The board cannot require directors to sign a code of conduct unless the association’s documents (CCRs, bylaws, or articles) require a code of conduct to be signed.

 The code of conduct cannot violate the association’s governing documents so it would be wise to draft the code and have it reviewed by a community association attorney.